Yoga For Dummies

 Examining Keys to a Successful Yoga Practice

-Be clear about your goals.
-Decide exactly what you want to accomplish (such as flexibility, fitness, better health, inner peace, and so on).
+Set clear goals for yourself.
+Decide exactly what you want to accomplish (flexibility, fitness, better health, inner peace, and so on).

 Make a realistic commitment.
 Promising yourself you'll practice for an hour every day sounds great, but it doesn't do you any good if you can't reasonably maintain that schedule.
 Just 15 minutes a day is a great start.

 Enjoy gentle Yoga.
-You don’t need to be competitive with yourself or anyone else.
+You don't need to compete with yourself or anyone else.
 Allow Yoga to gently unfold the potential of your body and your mind.
-Don’t overdo exercising.
+Don't overdo the physical part of the practice.
 Keep the enjoyment factor high.

 Keep a practice journal.
-Chronicle your experience with Yoga, and periodically read through your journal to see the progress you have made.
+Chronicle your experience with Yoga, and periodically read through your journal to see the progress you've made.
 Progress is the best motivator.

 Create a support system for yourself.
-You can always find strength in numbers.
-Find other people who enjoy Yoga so that you can motivate and inspire each other.
+Most people find immediate rewards when they get on the Yoga mat and start moving and breathing, but getting themselves to the mat or the class can be challenging.
+Allow yourself to feel motivated and inspired by fellow practitioners.
 If you prefer to practice on your own at home, you may still want to consider participating in a Yoga class occasionally, if only to get feedback or find encouragement.

 Vary your program periodically.
 Even the best program can get boring.
-Prevent your enthusiasm from flagging by changing your exercise routine occasionally.
+Prevent your enthusiasm from flagging by changing your routine occasionally.
+Trying out different teachers is a great way to learn new postures and sequences.

 Educate yourself.
-Continue to educate yourself about Yoga.
-Education helps to make your Yoga practice more meaningful.
-Many good books and magazines are available on the subject.
-Take the time to read and study; you’ll be pleasantly surprised about the depth you can discover in Yoga.
+Continue to learn about Yoga, to make your Yoga practice more meaningful.
+Books, magazines, and websites on Yoga abound.
+With the Internet, getting access to the great Yoga teachers and thinkers is even easier.
+Take the time to read and study, and you'll be pleasantly surprised by the depth you can discover in Yoga.

 Be a Yoga enthusiast, but not a bore.
 By all means, be enthusiastic about your Yoga practice, but know that not everyone shares your enthusiasm, including the dearest members of your family.
-Yoga’s positive effect on your body and mind is the best advertising, so let those effects speak for themselves rather than annoying your family and friends with constant talk of Yoga.
+Yoga's positive effect on your body and mind is the best advertising; let those effects speak for themselves instead of annoying your family and friends with constant talk of Yoga.